Skip navigation.

 Agriculture & Horticulture

-Fourth-generation rancher Pete Gnatkowski is the Lincoln County Cooperative Extension Service (CES) Director and Agriculture Agent.
-He brings first-hand experience to bear on the problems of county ranchers; and his Masters degree and Master Gardener training help the growers.
-Newcomers rely on his knowledge to help them plant native species which are attractive, drought-tolerant, and use minimal amounts of water; learn about and destroy invasive/noxious weeds; and deal with unfamiliar insects, reptiles and animals.
+The Lincoln County Extension Agriculture Agent brings knowledge and first-hand experience to bear on the problems of county ranchers, producers and growers.
+Newcomers and native county residents rely on this knowledge to help them plant native species on their properties.
+The Agriculture Agent is also there to help with gardening suggestions and research based information on which plants are attractive, drought-tolerant, and use minimal amounts of water; learn about and destroy invasive/noxious weeds; and deal with unfamiliar insects, reptiles and animals.

 For centuries, Lincoln County ranchers have run cattle and sheep operations, with most ranches being family-owned and operated for many generations.
-The Hondo Valley has productive apple orchards, some dating back to the days of the Lincoln County War.
+The Hondo Valley still has a few productive apple orchards, some dating back to the days of the Lincoln County War.

 Water is our most important and limited resource.
 Custom, culture, development, and drought make water use and management critical issues and subjects of hot debate.